-- 7.15 The alternative option would be to not go ahead with the redevelopment of the Estates, despite the positive result of the Resident's Ballot.
-This would not be optimal because it does not address the Council's objective of maximizing the opportunities to provide new high-quality housing and of enhancing place-making within Hayes. - 7.16 Further it would not address issues raised as a concern by residents of the Estate as described in section 3.3. - 7.17 This alternative would also result in the Council missing the opportunity to take advantage of funding from the GLA as this is only available for new build development. - 7.18 The Council has and will continue to attempt to acquire all remaining interests by negotiation; however, this may not be possible in all cases.
-Where agreement by negotiation is not possible the only other option which would guarantee delivery of the comprehensive Order Scheme in a timely manner is to acquire the interest through the exercise of the Council's powers of compulsory purchase.
+7.15 The alternative option would be to not go ahead with the redevelopment of the Estates, despite the positive result of the Resident's Ballot.
+This would not be optimal because it does not address the Council's objective of maximizing the opportunities to provide new high-quality housing and of enhancing place-making around Hayes Town Centre.

-- 7.19 The Council is satisfied that it has taken all reasonable steps to acquire the land required by negotiation, and that Order is now necessary to secure the redevelopment of the Order Land. - 7.20 The Council therefore considers there to be a compelling case in the public interest to proceed with the Order.
+- 7.16 Further it would not address issues of crime and anti-social behavior raised as a concern by residents of the Estate and the other resident concerns described at section 3.2 of this Statement. - 7.17 This alternative would also result in the Council missing the opportunity to take advantage of funding from the GLA as this is only available for new build development. - 7.18 The Council has and will continue to attempt to acquire all remaining interests by negotiation; however, this may not be possible in all cases.
+Where agreement by negotiation is not possible the only other option which would guarantee delivery of the comprehensive Order Scheme in a timely manner is to acquire the interest through the exercise of the Council's powers of compulsory purchase. - 7.19 The Council is satisfied that it has taken all reasonable steps to acquire the land required by negotiation, and that Order is now necessary to secure the redevelopment of the Order Land. - 7.20 The Council therefore considers there to be a compelling case in the public interest to proceed with the Order.